 Annapolis Water Treatment Plant, Maryland, United States of America

-Annapolis Water Treatment Plant (WTP) is being built to replace the existing water treatment plant located in Annapolis, the capital city of the state of Maryland, US.
+A water treatment plant (WTP) is being built to replace the existing plant in Annapolis, the capital city of Maryland, US.

 Construction on the new state-of-the-art facility began with a ground-breaking ceremony in July 2014.
 It is expected to be completed by the end of 2015, and fully operational by early 2016.

 The new plant will supply eight million gallons of potable drinking water per day (mgd) upon completion.
-It is designed with the aim of obtaining LEED certification.
+It is designed with the aim of obtaining Leadership in Energy and Environmental Design (LEED) certification.

 Phase IV of the Alvarado water treatment plant's major upgrade and expansion project began in 2008.
 The project will see the construction of a new ozone generation facility.

 Annapolis was among the first water systems to add a filtration system in 1912.
-The existing Annapolis water treatment plant was built in 1929.
-Almost a decade later, in 1939, Annapolis dug its first drinking water well.
+The existing plant was built in 1929, and the city built its first drinking water well in 1939.

 Existing conventional water treatment involves pre-treatment to remove chemicals such as alum and lime, followed by coagulation, sedimentation, filtration, and the disinfection processes.

-A comprehensive facility assessment conducted in 2009 determined that the existing water treatment plant has long surpassed its life expectancy.
-The assessment also indicated that the maintenance of the aging facility is difficult as some parts of the facility are overburdened and essential plant equipments are irreparable and require immediate replacement.
+A comprehensive facility assessment conducted in 2009 determined that the existing water treatment plant had long surpassed its life expectancy.
+It was also indicated the difficulties in maintenaning the ageing facility, including overburdened parts and irreplacable equipment.

 Depending on a 50-year life cycle cost analysis, the construction of a new water treatment facility was approved by the city of Annapolis.